propublica/sunlight-congress/source/index.md

 /floor_updates?query=committee of the whole&chamber=house
 ```

+### Explain mode

+Add an `explain=true` parameter to any API request to return a JSON response with how the API interpreted the query, and database-specific explain information.

+This is a convenience for debugging, not a "supported" API feature.
+Don't make automatic requests with explain mode turned on.

 ## Full text search

 Endpoints ending with `/search` that are given a `query` parameter perform full text search.
 These queries can use some advanced operators.
 Queries are interpreted as *keywords* (use quotes to form phrases).